 Marlow blows the steam-whistle to scare off the attackers.
 It works (better than the gun, at least).

-They arrive at the Inner Station.
-There, they meet a boyish man (Kurtz's disciple) dressed like a harlequin—his clothes are all colorful with different patches.
+When they finally arrive at Inner Station, they meet a boyish man (Kurtz's disciple) dressed like a harlequin—his clothes are all colorful with different patches.
 He doesn't get a name, either, so we just call him the harlequin.

-Marlow discovers that the little abandoned hut was the harlequin's.
-So Marlow returns the sailor's book.
-He discovers that the "cipher" language he couldn't read before is Russian.
+Marlow discovers that the little abandoned hut was the harlequin's and flips back to the sailor's book.
+It seems the "cipher" language he couldn't read before is Russian.

-At this point, the harlequin confesses why the native Africans attacked.
-The truth is shocking: they don't want Kurtz to leave.
+At this point, the harlequin confesses why the native Africans attacked: they don't want Kurtz to leave.